Uneven "Pacific Rim" Mistakes Action For Imagination

 The aforementioned Charlie Day, accompanied by a rival scientist played by Burn Gorman (who acts as though he’s in a real world episode of “Scooby Doo”), gets nearly all of the film’s best moments, sharing much of his screen time with the always watchable Perlman.
 As the monsters are naturally more interesting than their mechanical adversaries, Day’s character is our much-needed portal into the world of the Kaiju, and his dexterous performance – along with the few glimpses we get of the monsters in broad daylight – are highlights.

-“Pacific Rim” is yet another victim of its own hype, a bulky, balky summer actioner that demands we check our brains at the door, for fear that we might recognize its flimsiness.
-It practically shouts its audience into compliance, only to spend the following 2 hours smugly celebrating itself as the ultimate realization of those rainy Saturday afternoons that many of us spent playing with action figures.
-But the thing about action figures is that they serve to stoke imaginations, not replace them.
-Sure, the stories that we wrote for our toys were as derivative as anything in “Pacific Rim,” but they were our stories.
-They weren’t exercises in childhood-by-proxy, bankrolled by Warner Bros., but they were stories that came from our hearts and minds.
-And as well intentioned as Guillermo’s del Toro’s latest may be, it’s a lousy stand-in for actual childhood memories.
-Return to sender.
+“Pacific Rim” is yet another victim of its own hype, a bulky, balky summer actioner that demands we check our brains at the door for fear that we might recognize its flimsiness.
+It practically shouts its audience into compliance only to spend the following two hours celebrating itself as the ultimate realization of those rainy Saturday afternoons that many of us spent playing with action figures.
+Except, action figures are meant to stoke imaginations, not replace them.
+As well intentioned as Guillermo’s del Toro’s latest may be, it’s a lousy stand-in for actual childhood memories.

 Rating: ★★ out of ★★★★★ (Not So Good)

 Screenwriter: Travis Beacham, Guillermo del Toro